torvalds/linux/Documentation/driver-api/pin-control.rst

-Depending on the exact HW register design, some functions exposed by the GPIO subsystem may call into the pinctrl subsystem in order to co-ordinate register settings across HW modules.
+Depending on the exact HW register design, some functions exposed by the GPIO subsystem may call into the pinctrl subsystem in order to coordinate register settings across HW modules.
 In particular, this may be needed for HW with separate GPIO and pin controller HW modules, where e.g. GPIO direction is determined by a register in the pin controller HW module rather than the GPIO HW module.